putnam/binmerge/README.md

 Some incomplete software cannot read this style of disc image, because they only know how to work with a single bin file.

 This script will convert a cuesheet and series of bin files into a single bin file and updated cuesheet.
+It will not touch your existing files.
+It is completely non-destructive.

 Here is the above example after being procesed by binmerge:
 ```